jtm2021/J-Weddings/README.md

 </details>

 ## Images
 This repository contains a collection of high-quality images from [Unsplash](https://unsplash.com/).
+Images were optimized using [TinyPNG](https://tinypng.com/).

 ## Typography
 The fonts used in this project is the default font of Bootstrap.
 It is a sans-serif font that is used for headings and subheadings.
 It is a clean and simple font that is easy to read and understand.